henningonsbring/Recipes/hong_shao_yang_rou.md

 15. High heat until it is boiled then boil at low temperature.
 16. Wait for 50-60 minutes (add carrots after 30 minutes, if you prefer softer carrots, you can add into pot earlier)
 17. Meanwhile slice carrots in a rolling way, cut into the triangle pieces.
 18. Open the lid, turn on high heat to make the rest of the sauce evaporating, while absorbed by lamb.
-When you see the source become more condense, that is good to turn off the heat (Depend on how much source you like).
+When you see the source become more condense, that is good to turn off the heat (Depend on how much sauce you like).
 19. Add 1 tsp sugar
 20. Add 1 tsp white pepper
 21. Stir evenly